ryanMegarityART/french-verbs-game/README.md

 # french-verbs-game

 ## game rules
-The game will display a French word, the player needs to find the English translation of this word.
+The game will display a French word, the player needs to enter the English translation of this word.

 They will be provided with two additional pieces of information:
 1. The first letter of the translated word